-The following Briefings are in line with the 'Best Practice' approach to Council Policy P672 "Agenda Briefings, Concept Forums and Workshops", and document to the public the subject of each Briefing.
-The practice of listing and commenting on briefing sessions, is recommended by the Department of Local Government and Regional Development's "Council Forums Paper" as a way of advising the public and being on public record.
+The following Briefings which have taken place since the last Ordinary Council meeting, are in line with the 'Best Practice' approach to Council Policy P672 "Agenda Briefings, Concept Forums and Workshops", and document to the public the subject of each Briefing.
+The practice of listing and commenting on briefing sessions is recommended by the Department of Local Government and Regional Development's "Council Forums Paper" as a way of advising the public and being on public record.

-7.2.1 South Perth Station Precinct Draft Report & Recommendations from Roberts Day Concept Briefing Held 9 May 2017
+7.2.1 South Perth Station Precinct Draft Report & Recommendations from Roberts Day Concept Briefing - Held 9 May 2017